 Wahoo burst onto the scene with the KICKR and set a high benchmark for indoor direct-drive smart trainers.
 The new Wahoo KICKR Core has nearly all the same features as its KICKR brethren, but with a price that is easier to handle.
 The KICKR Core supplies electronically calculated resistance and can simulate up to a 16% climb.
 It has a super sturdy base that is perfect for max out efforts.
 Pair that with the new KICKR Climb and you can take your training to a virtual reality-level experience.
 The KICKR Core integrates with all Wahoo accessories, creating a true outdoors experience.
 It’s also easy to setup and breakdown.
 Power, cadence, and all essential metrics are standard and it’s very durable.
 The KICKR Core works with QR, 12×142, and 12x148mm dropout spacing so all bikes in your stable should work just fine.

 1Up USA eSmart

-While 1Up USA is best known for their best-in-class hitch racks, they also make a solid alloy trainer.
+While 1Up USA is best known for its best-in-class hitch racks, they also make a solid alloy trainer.
 The eSmart is a roller style trainer that can accommodate just about every wheel size and drop-out configuration.
-R0sistance is applied via a 3000-watt commercial grade electromagnetic brake with temperature compensation and ±3% accuracy.
-The roller creates a solid road feel throughout every pedal stroke, and the servo controlled resistance (at 1000 times per second) mimics accurate air, road, and momentum feel for an awesome indoor training experience.
+R0sistance is applied via a 3000-watt commercial-grade electromagnetic brake with temperature compensation and ±3% accuracy.
+The roller creates a solid road feel throughout every pedal stroke, and the servo-controlled resistance (at 1000 times per second) mimics accurate air, road, and momentum feel for an awesome indoor training experience.
 The eSmart is compatible with all online training programs such as Zwift, Trainer Road, and SufferFest.
 And at only 35 pounds, it’s the lightest smart trainer on Mtbr’s best bike trainers list.

 More Info: www.1up-usa.com